oscarpedrero/BloodyEncounters/README.md

 - Complete refactoring of the mod.
 - Added the functionality that if an NPC has the group value filled, it spawns all the NPCs in that group.
 - Added the ability to modify npc statistics.
+- Fixed bug that caused all npcs like those configured in the mod to drop the configured items when they were not part of the encounter

 ```json
 [